pulp/plugin_template/README.md

   check_stray_pulpcore_imports
                         Check that plugins are importing from pulpcore.plugin and not pulpcore directly.

+  core_import_allowed   A list of string patterns to be allowed to import from pulpcore explicitly.

   coverage              Include collection of coverage and reporting to coveralls.io